PhD in Epidemiology

 The program consists of required coursework, successful completion of a qualifying examination, preparation and oral defense of a dissertation proposal, admission to candidacy, preparation and oral defense of a dissertation.

-The curriculum, graduate school and graduation requirements are detailed in the PhD in the Epidemiology Student Handbook.
+The curriculum, graduate school and graduation requirements are detailed in the current, Epidemiology Student Handbook.